 - Create a menu for the week and make a list of items to purchase.

 - Pack lunches the night before to minimize morning rush.
-Getting breakfast set out helps too!
+Set out breakfast items ahead of time too!

 - Cook extra at dinner to have leftovers for lunch the next day.